Financial Assistance for Chronic Illness: Five Resources

 - Host a fundraising event as another way to connect personally with donors as well as your local community.

 - Send thank-you messages to your donors, along with an update.
 A simple message can go a long way in expressing gratitude, and donors will be happy to know how their funds have helped.

 4. Chronic illness support groups

 There are many support groups that exist to help those living with a chronic illness.
 Participating in a support group can connect you with a community of people empathetic to your illness and help you find the local resources you need to manage your disease.
 Check out a few support group options below:

 - The Center for Chronic Illness offers in-person support groups for those living in the Seattle area, as well as online groups for people around the world.

-- Psychology Today manages a free chronic illness support group database that helps connect you with a support group no matter where you live.
+- Psychology Today manages a chronic illness support group database that helps connect you with a support group no matter where you live.

 - The Reachout app provides community support for those dealing with a chronic illness and other medical issues, including caregivers.

 - Find a local community through Meetup, which hosts nearly 350 chronic illness support groups around the world.

 Participating in a clinical research trial may be a great option, depending on the nature of your trial and your specific illness.
 Before participating in any trial, make sure to talk with your doctor.
 Below is a list of resources for finding chronic illness research trials: